camunda/blog.camunda.org/content/post/2019/11/camunda-optimize-27-alpha1-released.md

 Monitoring running processes is an important capability of Optimize and provides a lot of value in a range of scenarios.

 Sometimes it is relevant to monitor only certain process instances where a specific step within this process instance is currently active and waiting to be completed.
-For example, this could be a Timer Event, a User Task that is being worked on, or a Message Catch Event that has not yet been correlanted with a process instance.
+For example, this could be a Timer Event, a User Task that is being worked on, or a Message Catch Event that has not yet been correlated with a process instance.

 To allow the user to filter for relevant information, we added a new *executing flow node filter* in the report builder.
 You can add the executing flow node filter by clicking on "Add Filter" and then on "Flow Node".